jeanguyomarch/nanok/docs/source/nanokbs.rst

-Instead, NanoK provides an exhaustive and comprehensive **description of its sources**, as well as a small (python3) script ``nanokbs/nanokbs.py`` that allows to generate a build sytem from an input template file.
+Instead, NanoK provides an exhaustive and comprehensive **description of its sources**, as well as a small (python3) script ``nanokbs/nanokbs.py`` that allows to generate a build system from an input template file.
 Third-parties will be able to write the template that better suit their needs.
 A basic `ninja`_ build template is provided by NanoK for its testing.
 It can be used as an example.